EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Looking through the list, the `/bin/systemctl` stands out as it is a utility responsible for examining and controlling the `systemd` system and service manager.
-In `systemd` services are referred to as `units` which are resources the system administrates via the corresponding `unit files`.
+Looking through the list, the `/bin/systemctl` stands out, as it is a utility responsible for examining and controlling the `systemd` system and service manager.
+In `systemd` services are referred to as `units`, which serve as resources the system administrates via the corresponding `unit files`.

 Searching for `systemctl` on [GTFOBins](https://gtfobins.github.io/gtfobins/systemctl/) we find a reference to an exploit that we can use when the file has `SUID` permissions.